As with most areas of life, it’s always best to take some time to prepare for the unexpected!

 Your emergency procedures should include:

 You need to consider what incidents may occur within your workplace and put in place contingency plans to help manage them.
-What is foreseeable in each workplace will differ, however almost all workplaces will need to consider First Aid, fire procedures and personal emergency evacuation plans (PEEPS) on a case-by-case basis, for those who require them.
-It’s a good idea to complete an overall risk assessment for emergencies within your workplace to help you to identify what may go wrong and how the risks may be controlled, using this to inform your emergency response.
+What is foreseeable in each workplace will differ, however almost all workplaces will need to consider First Aid, fire procedures and Personal Emergency Evacuation Plans (PEEPs) on a case-by-case basis, for those who require them.
+You may also work with certain hazardous substances or complete processes requiring emergency procedures or contingency plans (such as working with ionising radiation).
+As with others, these procedures should be documented, and drills regularly held to ensure make sure your workers know what to do.
+It’s a good idea to complete an overall risk assessment for emergencies within your workplace to help you to identify what may go wrong and how the risks may be controlled and use this to communicate your emergency response.

 Look at your arrangements and identify whether you have suitable and sufficient emergency equipment on site to respond effectively.
 Items to consider can include: